jussaw/timechaser/README.md

 The software supports three different user roles:

-- **Admins**: Create/manage users and create projects.
+- **Admins**: Create/manage users.
-- **Managers**: Approve timesheets of their assigned employees and log their own time.
+- **Managers**: Approve timesheets of their assigned employees, log their own time, and create projects.
 - **Employees**: Log their time in the timesheet.

 ## Technologies